- Distance Learning Expectations

 •The proposed expenditure of funds available to the school through the federal Improving America's Schools Act of 1994 (IASA) (20 U.S.C.
 Sec.
 6301 et seq.) and its amendments.
 If the school operates a state-approved schoolwide program pursuant to Section 6314 of Title 20 of the United States Code in a manner consistent with the expenditure of funds available to the school pursuant to Section 52851, employees of the schoolwide program may be deemed funded by a single cost objective.

 The school site council will annually review the school plan, establish a new budget, and if necessary, make other modifications in the plan to reflect changing needs and priorities.

-If you are interested in serving on the Sundown Elementary School Site Council, please email Mr. Barker at email@example.com or call Sundown at 661-722-3026 x 17977.
+If you are interested in serving on the Sundown Elementary School Site Council, please email Ms. Brouwer at firstname.lastname@example.org or call Sundown at 661-722-3026 x 17977.

 STEAM is an acronym that stands for Science, Technology, Engineering, Art and Math (STEAM).
 At Sundown this year, we will have two STEAM days specifically to address engaging STEAM activities for our students.
 The learning will be based on educational standards that integrate two or more curricula.
 The schoolwide dedicated STEAM days will be on Monday and Friday of each week in the afternoon during the last hour of school.
 Teachers may be doing additional STEAM activities throughout the week.

 Any article which might cause damage, injury, embarrassment, disruption of the school program, or be of any nuisance should be left at home.
 IPods, MP3 players, radios, digital recorders, CD players, or other electronic devices are also not permitted per district policy.
 All privately owned audio equipment and personal athletic equipment are not permitted at school.
 Cell phones must be turned off and put away.